yasser-alghamdi/winterfell-hunt/README.md

 ██║  ██║╚██████╔╝██║ ╚████║   ██║       ██║  ██║███████╗██║     ╚██████╔╝██║  ██║   ██║
 ╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═══╝   ╚═╝       ╚═╝  ╚═╝╚══════╝╚═╝      ╚═════╝ ╚═╝  ╚═╝   ╚═╝

 Winterfell hunt has completed.
-Completed report is loacted at DESKTOP-YASSER\Hunting\Winterfell_Hunt_Report.txt Results statstics are the following:
+Full report is loacted at DESKTOP-YASSER\Hunting\Winterfell_Hunt_Report.txt Results statstics are the following:
 ------------------------------------
 Total Findings Count: